peterprescott/a1-dissertation/md/draft.md

-powerful drivers of this general trend of unpredictable change is the increasing power of sophisticated algorithmic technologies to extract specific predictive insights concerning some sufficiently well-defined question [@SRussellNorvig2016; SOpenshawOpenshaw1977].
+powerful drivers of this general trend of unpredictable change is the increasing power of sophisticated algorithmic technologies to extract specific predictive insights concerning some sufficiently well-defined question [@SRussellNorvig2016; @SOpenshawOpenshaw1977].
 In a powerful feedback loop, the more complex our contemporary social context becomes, the more necessary become those tools which enable informed decision-making amid an unprecedented deluge of (potentially) relevant data [@RKitchin2014].
-As the global population approaches ten billion -- ten times the number which so concerned @TMalthus1798 ! -- one thing that can therefore be said with reasonable certainty is that the significance of software will continue to increase [@MAndreessen2011].
+As the global population approaches ten billion -- ten times what it was in the time of @TMalthus1798 -- one thing that can therefore be said with reasonable certainty is that the significance of software will continue to increase [@MAndreessen2011].

-Yet while human culture is forced to accelerate at the pace of an agile software development sprint [@JShoreChromatic2007], human biology remains essentially the same as it has been since prehistoric times.
+Yet while human culture is forced to accelerate at the pace of an agile software development sprint [@JShoreWarden2007], human biology remains essentially the same as it has been since prehistoric times.
 On the one hand, the Internet has made it possible for the larger part of the global population to form a single virtual networked